 This document is the version 2 of the Dynamic Lift 2007-2010 strategic plan designed to show how the SCOR Group, resulting from the combination of SCOR and Converium, will develop in the next 3 years.
 It has been the basis for defining the 2008 underwriting plan.
 The figures and data presented in this document are only indicative estimates given as illustration of the consistency of the strategy of the Group.
 The figures constitute neither a commitment of SCOR, nor an indication or a forecast of results.

 Table of contents

-- Executive Summary

-- SCOR is delivering on its strategy

-- Dynamic Lift: reaching the upper level

-- Dynamic Lift: providing a consistent framework

-- Dynamic Lift: pursuing a profitable 3-year plan P. 29
+- Dynamic Lift: reaching the upper level P. 11 - Dynamic Lift: providing a consistent framework P. 21 - Dynamic Lift: pursuing a profitable 3-year plan P. 29

-- Conclusion

 Executive summary